-Note: Cells containing formulas are automatically skipped by the spell checker.
+Note: Cells containing calculations are automatically skipped by the spell checker.

 You activate the manual spell checker with the Tools > Check Spelling command.
-This checks text word for word for spelling errors and displays every unrecognized word in a dialog box.
-You can then choose to correct the word, add it to the dictionary, or simply ignore the supposed error.
+This checks the current worksheet word for word for spelling errors.

-When you invoke the spell checker, a dialog is displayed to let you choose which parts of the worksheet to check:
+When you invoke this command, a dialog is displayed to let you choose which parts of the worksheet to check:

-- If the Check worksheet option is activated, all table cells on the current worksheets will be checked. - If the Check all frames option is activated, additionally all text frames and drawings containing text will be checked.
+If the Check worksheet option is activated, all table cells on the current worksheets will be checked.

+■ If the Check all frames option is activated, additionally all text frames and drawings containing text will be checked.